kinecosystem/blockchain-ops/apps/docker-quickstart/README.md

 ### Accessing databases

 The point of this project is to make running Kin's software within your own infrastructure easier, so that your software can more easily integrate with the Kin network.
-In many cases, you can integrate with horizon's REST API, but often times you'll want direct access to the database either horizon or stellar-core provide.
+In many cases, you can integrate with horizon's REST API, but often times you'll want direct access to the database either horizon or core provide.
 This allows you to craft your own custom sql queries against the Kin network data.

-This image manages two postgres databases:  `core` for stellar-core's data and `horizon` for horizon's data.
+This image manages two postgres databases:  `core` for core's data and `horizon` for horizon's data.
 The username to use when connecting with your postgresql client or library is `stellar`.
 The password to use is dependent upon the mode your container is running in:  Persistent mode uses a password supplied by you and ephemeral mode generates a password and prints it to the console upon container startup.

 ## Example launch commands

 Below is a list of various ways you might want to launch the quickstart container annotated to illustrate what options are enabled.
 It's also recommended that you should learn and get familiar with the docker command.

-*Launch an ephemeral pubnet node in the background:*
+*Launch an ephemeral mainnet node in the background:*
 ```
 $ docker run -d -p "8000:8000" --name kin kinecosystem/blockchain-quickstart --mainnet
 ```